Table of Contents

 If your listing is on the first page but only receives a few clicks, the fault probably lies in your featured image or title.
 It’s a good idea to begin fixing these elements first.

-4. Write Bullet Points That Sell, Not Just Inform
+4. Write Bullet Points That Sell in Product Listings, Not Just Inform

-Your bullet points should do more than list specs.
+Your bullet points should do more than list specs in the product listing.
 They should make it clear how your product solves a problem or makes life better.

 - Start with a benefit.
 Don’t open with “Stainless Steel Frame.”
 Instead, say, “Built to Last – Durable Stainless Steel Withstands Daily Use.”